Read ingredient labels every time a food is purchased as ingredients and manufacturing processes can change.

 Precautionary allergen statements are voluntary and unregulated and therefore a product that does not have a precautionary allergen statement is not necessarily ‘safe’.
 Contacting the manufacturer and asking about manufacturing practices is one way to find out about the level of risk.

-People with food allergy and/or their carers should also discuss the risks of eating foods with precautionary allergy statements with their allergy specialist.
+People with food allergy and/or their carers should also discuss the risks of eating foods with precautionary allergy statements with their allergy specialist and dietitian.

 Manufacturers are encouraged to use the VITAL (Voluntary Incidental Trace Allergen Labelling) process, a voluntary program which determines if precautionary labelling is required.
 For more information visit: www.allergenbureau.net/vital/